 - Manage multiple Cisco IOS Routers from the Aviatrix Controller.
 This includes uploading and viewing the IOS configuration, making configuration changes and monitoring the health and stats of these routers.

-- Auto connect Cisco IOS routers to the Aviatrix Transit Gateway or AWS TGW with IPSEC VPN over the Internet, thus allowing them to be part of the Transit Network where they gain connectivity to Spoke VPCs.
+- Automate secure connection of Cisco IOS routers to the Aviatrix Transit Gateway or AWS TGW with IPSEC VPN over the Internet, thus allowing them to be part of the Transit Network where they gain connectivity to Spoke VPCs.

 What are the CloudWAN deployment architectures?¶